Tautological algebra of the moduli stack of semistable bundles of rank 2 on a general curve

 We now show the following.

 \begin{theorem} The cohomology class of a Brill-Noether subvariety on the moduli stack $\mathcal{U}_C(2,2(g-1))$ can be expressed as a polynomial on the divisor classes.
-In particular, the tautological algebra generated by the Brill-Noether loci is generated by the divisor classes. \end{theorem} \begin{proof} Recall the morphism
+In particular, the tautological algebra generated by the Brill-Noether loci is generated by the divisor classes. \end{theorem} \begin{proof} Recall that we have the following diagram